-RRSP contributions First 60 days of 2019 You should have received your contribution slip in March 2019.
-Rest of the year 2019 You should receive your contribution slip in January 2020.
-First 60 days of 2020 You should receive your contribution slip in March 2020.
+RRSP Contributions Time of Contribution Deadline Time of Reception First 60 days of 2020 March 2, 2020 You should have received your contribution slip in March 2020.
+Rest of the year 2020 N/A You should receive your contribution slip in January 2021.
+First 60 days of 2021 March 1, 2021 You should receive your contribution slip in March 2021.

-T3 Slip - Statement of Trust Income (Allocations and Designations)
+T3 Slip - Statement of Trust Income (Allocations and Designations)/Relevé 16

 If you hold investments in income trusts (usually referred to as "mutual funds"), royalty trusts and real estate investment trusts (REITs), you will receive a T3 Slip and a Summary of Trust Income specifying amounts and the nature of these distributions in your account.
+If you are a Quebec resident, you will also receive a Relevé 16 slip.